Canardoux/fs-doc/tau/guides/guides_live_streams.md

 ### Interleaving

-Flutter Sound API supports the two main modes: interleaved, or not interleaved (planar mode)
+Flutter Sound API supports the two main modes: interleaved, or not interleaved (planar mode).
+You can look to [this guide](/tau/guides/guides-pcm-wave.html) for a discussion about PCM formats.

 #### Interleaved